History of Telangana: Indian integration of Hyderabad

 Operation Polo, the code name of the Hyderabad "Police Action" was a military operation in September 1948 in which the Indian Armed Forces invaded the State of Hyderabad and overthrew its Nizam, annexing the state to India.

 At the time of the Partition of India, the princely states of India, who in principle had self-government within their own territories, were subject to subsidiary alliances with the British, giving them control of their external relations.
 In the Indian Independence Act 1947 the British abandoned all such alliances, leaving the states with the option of opting for full independence.
 However, by 1948 almost all had acceded to either India or Pakistan.
 One major exception was that of Hyderabad, where the Nizam, a Muslim ruler, chose independence and hoped to maintain independence.
 The Nizam was also beset by the Telangana uprising, which he was unable to subjugate.

 The Indian government, anxious to avoid what it termed a Balkanization of what had been the Indian Empire, was determined on the integration of Hyderabad State into the new Indian Union.
 Amidst atrocities by the Razakars, the Indian Home Minister Sardar Patel decided to annex Hyderabad in what was termed a "police action".
-The operation itself took five days, in which the Nizam's amry were defeated easily.
+The operation itself took five days, in which the Nizam's army were defeated easily.

 The operation led to massive violence on communal lines.
 The Indian prime minister Jawaharlal Nehru appointed a commission known as the Sunderlal Committee.
 Its report, which was not released until 2013, concluded that "as a conservative estimate, 27,000 to 40,000 people had lost their lives during and after the police action."